BoksBurger/Superb-IMG-Nav-Plugin/README.md

 In this version, I fixed the navigation bug, added more options and extended the Object prototype with a "makeSuperb" method to apply the plugin to any container.

+<a href="https://codepen.io/boksburger/pen/rNdKXbb" title="Working example on CodePen" target="_blank">View the working example on CodePen</a>

 ### Options are as follow:
 ```
 showHint: Boolean - Descide whether to display of instructions.
 Default false;